SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-airflow.md

 ### 1.4 Adding Databricks SQL Connection

 To be able to Run your Databricks SQL Models, you need to have connection from Prophecy Managed Airflow to your Databricks SQL Environment.
+If you don't yet have a separate Fabric connecting Prophecy to a Databricks SQL Environment, follow [these steps.](/docs/getting-started/getting-started-with-low-code-sql.md#2-connect-to-databrics)
 Click again on Add Connection button.

 Select Databricks SQL in **(1) Connection Type**.
 Now under the **(2) Fabric**, you would select the already created Fabric for Databricks SQL and Prophecy would setup the connection.